Amir-Fadelelsaid/Microsoft-Azure-Home-Lab/README.md

 📌 Project Overview

 Azure-Defense-Lab is a cybersecurity home lab designed to simulate real-world SOC (Security Operations Center) analyst tasks.
-It leverages Azure, Windows, Microsoft Sentinel, and Defender for Endpoint to detect and respond to malware, providing hands-on experience in threat monitoring and incident response.
+It leverages Azure, Windows, Microsoft Sentinel, and Log Analytics Workspace to detect and respond to live attacks, providing hands-on experience in threat monitoring and incident response.

-🫠 Tools & Technologies Used
+🧰 Tools & Technologies Used

-Azure Virtual Machines – Windows instance for endpoint monitoring
+Azure Virtual Machines – Cloud-based honeypot for monitoring attacks

-Microsoft Sentinel – Cloud-native SIEM and SOAR solution
+Microsoft Sentinel – Cloud-native SIEM for security event management

-Microsoft Defender for Endpoint – Endpoint Detection & Response (EDR) solution
+Log Analytics Workspace – Centralized log repository for event analysis

-Windows Event Logs – Log collection for security analysis
+Windows Event Logs – Log collection for security monitoring

 PowerShell – Agent installation and configuration

 🚀 Features

-Deploys a Windows virtual machine in Azure
+Deploys a Windows virtual machine in Azure as a honeypot

-Installs Microsoft Defender for Endpoint for endpoint monitoring

 Configures Microsoft Sentinel to collect and analyze logs

-Simulates malware detection using the EICAR test file
+Simulates real-world attacks by exposing the VM to the internet

+Extracts geolocation data to map attackers in real time

 Responds to threats just like a SOC analyst

 🏰 Setup Instructions

-1️⃣ Deploy Windows Instance in Azure
+1️⃣ Create an Azure Subscription

-Create an Azure account (Azure Free Tier).
+Sign up for an Azure Free Account.

+Provide a credit card for verification (no charges during the trial).

+Log in to portal.azure.com.

+2️⃣ Deploy Windows Virtual Machine

+Create a Resource Group (e.g., RG-SOC-Lab).

+Create a Virtual Network and Subnet inside the Resource Group.

-Navigate to the Azure Portal and create a Windows Virtual Machine.
+Deploy a Windows 10 Virtual Machine:

-Configure networking to allow RDP access (port 3389).

-Create and download an RDP key pair to access your instance.
+Use a free-tier eligible VM size.

-Connect to the instance using Remote Desktop Protocol (RDP).
+Set up Remote Desktop Protocol (RDP) access.

+Configure a Network Security Group (NSG):

+Open all inbound traffic to attract attackers.

+Disable Windows Firewall to allow unrestricted access.

+3️⃣ Configure Log Analytics Workspace

+Create a Log Analytics Workspace in the same Resource Group.

+Connect the Virtual Machine to Log Analytics.

+Install the Azure Monitoring Agent on the VM to forward logs.

-2️⃣ Set Up Microsoft Sentinel
+4️⃣ Set Up Microsoft Sentinel

-Navigate to the Azure Portal and search for Microsoft Sentinel.

-Deploy a Log Analytics Workspace and onboard it to Sentinel.
+Activate Microsoft Sentinel and connect it to Log Analytics Workspace.

+Install Windows Security Event Connector to collect VM logs.

-Enable security analytics and configure log ingestion.
+Enable Security Event Collection for log ingestion.

-3️⃣ Install & Configure Defender for Endpoint Agent

-In Microsoft Defender Security Center, navigate to "Onboarding".

-Generate an installation script for Windows.

-Run the script in PowerShell on the Azure VM.

-Verify that logs are being ingested in Microsoft Sentinel.

-4️⃣ Simulate Malware Detection

-Download the EICAR test file.

-Attempt to execute it on the Windows VM.

-Microsoft Defender for Endpoint should detect and quarantine the file.

-Review the alert in Microsoft Sentinel under the Incidents tab.
+5️⃣ Simulate Live Attacks

+Leave the VM exposed to the public internet.

+Attackers will attempt to brute-force logins within minutes to hours.

+Log into the VM and view failed login attempts using Event Viewer.

+Configure Sentinel Queries (KQL) to analyze failed login patterns.

+6️⃣ Enrich Logs with Geolocation Data

+Upload an IP Geolocation Database to Sentinel as a Watchlist.

+Match attacker IP addresses to cities and countries.

+Use KQL queries to extract attacker locations.

+7️⃣ Create an Attack Map

+Open Sentinel Workbooks and create a new dashboard.

+Import a preconfigured KQL Query to visualize attacks on a world map.

+Track live attack data and adjust map settings for better insights.

 📊 Use Cases & Learning Outcomes

-✅ Understand SIEM architecture and log ingestion✅ Gain hands-on experience in malware detection & response✅ Learn to configure endpoint security agents✅ Practice SOC analyst workflows with alert analysis & triage
+✅ Understand SIEM architecture and log ingestion✅ Gain hands-on experience in threat intelligence & analysis✅ Learn KQL querying for attack investigations✅ Build an interactive attack map in Microsoft Sentinel✅ Practice SOC analyst workflows with real attack data

-🎯 Future Enhancements
+🌟 Future Enhancements

-🫠 Automate deployment using Terraform
+🛠 Automate deployment using Terraform & Azure Bicep

-🔍 Expand to Linux/macOS agents for cross-platform monitoring
+🔎 Expand to Linux/macOS agents for broader coverage

-📊 Create custom detection rules in Microsoft Sentinel
+📊 Enhance detection rules for advanced threat analysis

-🔒 Integrate Splunk or other SIEM tools for comparative analysis
+🔒 Integrate with Splunk & other SIEM tools for cross-platform monitoring

 🏆 Acknowledgments

 Built as a hands-on cybersecurity project to simulate real-world SOC workflows and gain practical experience in threat detection & incident response.
-Inspired by Microsoft Security Best Practices and Azure security principles.
+Inspired by Microsoft Sentinel Labs and best practices in cloud security.